OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

         }
 ```

+In this particular example we are pinning the intermediate CA of the certificate chain.

+Sample Xamarin app with the previous example can be obtained here.

 #### Static Analysis

 After decompressing the APK file, use a .NET decompiler (Ex. dotPeak,ILSpy,dnSpy) to decompile the app dlls stored inside the Assemblies folder and confirm the usage of the ServicePointManager.